 For those who do choose to pursue a degree, there are several universities in the UK that offer comprehensive programmes in computer science or software engineering.
 These courses cover a wide range of topics, from algorithms and data structures to software development methodologies.
 Students have the opportunity to gain valuable theoretical knowledge and practical skills through hands-on projects and internships.

 However, it is important to note that a degree is not a prerequisite for a successful career in software engineering.
 In fact, employers often value hands-on experience and demonstrable skills over formal education.
-This means that individuals who have taken alternative paths, such as coding boot camps or accredited CIW (Certified Internet Web Professional) qualifications, can still thrive in the industry.
+This means that individuals who have taken alternative paths, such as coding boot camps or accredited (Certified Internet Web Professional) CIW certifications, can still thrive in the industry.

 Degree programmes and courses